hanishkvc/prgs-docs-spreadsheetkvc/README.md

 parsing helper routines made more powerful and flexible while still keeping it simpler.
 Inturn get_celladdr has been simplified while parallely being better at its job.

-On way to respecting fixed cell address parts $ prefix request.
+Respect request from user to keep cell address parts fixed by using $ prefix for such parts.